hakkm/foxcar-web/.github/instructions/folder-structure.instructions.md

 ---
 package manager: pnpm
-ui components: shadcn (always use shadcn components when available, generate the command to run to install it)
+ui components: shadcn (always use shadcn components when available, generate the command to run to install it) language of frontend text: French, (but code in english)

 # Folder structure
 ### The Base Layout